 The patient may bring up new symptoms or other subtle cues concerning his or her condition.
 Some patients worry about end-of-life preparations and financial arrangements.
 At these points, you can ask questions such as, “Do you want to talk more about your condition?” or “Can I help find answers to those questions?”
 This gives the patient an opportunity to lead the conversation and talk about whatever is most comfortable.

-If you do not know what to say, one of the best things you can do is to simply listen.
+Whether you are a caregiver, volunteer or family member, if you do not know what to say, one of the best things you can do is to simply listen.
 At the end of life, some people want to reflect on their past.
 They may be perfectly comfortable telling stories, and there is nothing you need to add.
 Do not feel the need to interject if you do not necessarily know what to say.
 Additionally, if a loved one says, “I would like to be alone now,” then take that as a cue to leave.
 There is no need to be hurt at a time like this.
 Follow the patient’s lead and validate what he or she wants.

 When someone only has a few days or weeks left, you do not want to be left with any regret.
 If there is any lingering ill will between you and the person, then you want to address it.
 Whatever mishap happened between the two of you, do not be afraid to say, “Please forgive me.”
 This also helps patients deal with their eventual deaths, because they know they are leaving their loved ones with comfort and peace of mind.